carpentries-incubator/cwl-novice-tutorial/pages/audience.md

 Shawn racked up a lot of hours in the wet lab during while studying for his Masters in molecular biology.
-He knew that biological research is becoming increasingly data-driven, so decided to gain more experience with computational research with one of the lab placements required for the course.
+Understanding that biological research is becoming increasingly data-driven, he decided to gain more experience with computational research with one of the lab placements required for the course.
 He's enjoyed playing around with computers and writing his own programs ever since his thirteenth birthday,